-There's one final diamond on display in this morning's text...
+Well, there's one final diamond on display in this morning's text...
 In Romans 3:23, Paul explains how your salvation has become God's vindication.

-Justification, redemption, propitiation - the first three diamonds produce in us a comfort, and hope, and assurance.
-They create for me a sigh of relief...

-But this last diamond of salvation... it takes my breath away!
-If the first three diamonds reflect God's grace - then this fourth one reveals His glory!
+Justification, redemption, propitiation are diamonds that produce comfort, hope, and assurance.
+They create in me a sigh of relief...
+But this last diamond of salvation takes my breath away!
+If the first diamonds reflect God's grace; this fourth one reveals God's glory!